rohithreddy/athena/readme.md

     date: 2016-03-12
     description: A short description of the post.

-Title and date values are extracted for both the index loop and the post's permalink.
+Title and date values are extracted for the index loop and the post's permalink.
 The description value is used in the post's HTML meta tags.

 ### Tufte CSS-specific elements